Unspokenevil/hg-engine-wiki/Troubleshooting.md

 <summary>Tools build fails when it can't find "msc" from an active repository before 11 Sept.
 2023</summary>
 <br>

+Tools are now built automatically.
+It is recommended you update.

 After trying to deal with all of .NET's interoperability issues with WSL, I finally chose to switch on that date to just using `mono` instead.
 Existing repositories just need to run:
 ```
 sudo apt install mono-devel